 - 02 Feb

 If you are in the real estate industry, you understand full well the crucial role social media plays in building trust not only with your current clients but your future clients as well.
-It can really be a great lead generator if you maximize your online presence properly.
+Instagram is one of the fastest growing networking sites that can really be a great lead generator if you maximize your online presence properly.

 Below are eight tips on how you can optimize your real estate business Instagram account.